Stable Big Bang formation for Einstein's equations: The complete sub-critical regime

 \subsection{Preliminary identities and inequalities for $k$, $\upgamma$, $e$, and $\oe$}

-In this section, we derive preliminary low-order and high-order identities and inequalities for $\upgamma$, $k$, $e$, and $\oe$ by using the evolution equations \eqref{dt.k}-\eqref{dt.gamma} and \eqref{dt.omega}-\eqref{dt.omega.inv}, as well as the key evolution equations for the structure coefficients provided by Proposition~\ref{P:KEYEVOLUTIONSTRUCTURECOEFFICIENTS}.
-Roughly, we control the inhomogeneous in their evolution equations in terms of our solution norms, and we derive energy identities in differential form.
-In Sects.\,\ref{SS:INTEGRALINEQUALITYFORLOWNORMS}-\ref{PROOFOFprop:overall}, we will combine these preliminary results with related ones for the lapse and scalar field to derive our main a priori estimates, i.e., to prove Proposition~\ref{prop:overall}.
+In this section, we derive preliminary low order and high order identities and inequalities for $\upgamma$, $k$, $e$, and $\oe$ by using the evolution equations \eqref{dt.k}--\eqref{dt.gamma} and \eqref{dt.omega}--\eqref{dt.omega.inv}, as well as the key evolution equations for the structure coefficients provided by Proposition~\ref{P:KEYEVOLUTIONSTRUCTURECOEFFICIENTS}.
+Roughly, we control the inhomogeneous terms in their evolution equations in terms of our solution norms, and we derive differential versions of our energy identities.
+In Sects.\,\ref{SS:INTEGRALINEQUALITYFORLOWNORMS}--\ref{PROOFOFprop:overall}, we will combine these preliminary results with related ones for the lapse and scalar field to derive our main a priori estimates, i.e., to prove Proposition~\ref{prop:overall}.